seanbreckenridge/on_machine/README.md

 This can be thought of as an alternative to the above, its a different way to figure out what code to run on different machines, by placing scripts in a particular directory structure

 You can manually do case/regex statements in bash (and often that is enough), but in some cases that can become complicated.
-I use this match [background processes](https://github.com/seanbreckenridge/bgproc) scripts on different machines -- to figure out which bash scripts to run.
+I use this to match [background processes](https://github.com/seanbreckenridge/bgproc) scripts on different machines -- to figure out which bash scripts to run.
 Those are organized like:

 ```
 matching_examples/dir_based